panaxeo/shadow-aar/README.md

 </resources>
 ```

-But Coil is still referencing to `coil.base.R.id.coil_request_manager` (or `repackage.coil.base.R.id.coil_request_manager` after shadowing) and there is no such a resource.
-Therefor you have to configure your R class path to shadow configuration:
+But Coil is still referencing to `coil.base.R.id.coil_request_manager` (or `repackage.coil.base.R.id.coil_request_manager` after shadowing) and there is no such resource.
+Therefore, you have to configure your R class path to the shadow configuration:

 ```groovy
 shadowAar {